m-stein/m-stein.github.io/_posts/2016-02-20-recording-genode-screencasts-3.markdown

 categories: genode screencast avconv
 ---

 It's alive!
-Thursday I was able to record a smooth screencast of my Genode desktop setup on a Lenovo X201.
-One minute of video showing Genode while running Linux in VirtualBox, a CPU load monitor and the GNU-software runtime
+Thursday I was able to record the first real screencast with my Genode screencast subsystem.
+It shows Genode running Linux in a VirtualBox VM, a CPU load monitor and the GNU-software runtime of Genode called Noux.
-Noux:

-{% include youtube.html id=QeBvog_ZoXM w=420 h=315 %}
+{% include youtube.html id=QeBvog_ZoXM %}

+The window that is initially focussed is the CGI monitor of Genode with which I started all the other subsystems by command.
+Next the focus switches to the Noux subsystem.
+It's running 'tail -f' on the system log file and thereby shows also the log output of the screencast subsystem.
+The CPU load monitor at the left side shows that the screencast, as configured, is recorded using the 3rd core while the other Genode components run at the primary core.
+The screencast output is stored in a folder that gets shared with the virtual machine Linux.
+In Linux, the folder is mounted and shows the output file.
+Capturing audio also is not supported yet.

 There were two major problems I had to solve this time.
 First, I had to find a way of validating the *avconv* output and second, I wanted to switch from the